 This is the story of how JetBlue updated workflows and infrastructure to democratize data across the company.

 of 26 data sources & 1200 models to dbt

 JetBlue’s data infrastructure is managed by a central data team.
 This team maintains the data warehouse, owns data transformation, and ensures that data used for reporting meets compliance standards.
 Over the past few years, as data volumes have grown exponentially, the centralized data team structure has begun to reach its limits–there is too much data for a single team to own.

 “Centralized data teams are often asked to be a catch-all for data related issues.
-We deal with infrastructure issues, business logic issues, data quality issues, and we have to be honest with ourselves that we create bottlenecks,” Ben said.
+We deal with infrastructure issues, business logic issues, data quality issues, and we have to be honest with ourselves that we create bottlenecks,” said Ben Singleton, Director of Data Science & Analytics at JetBlue.
 “If we can let people take greater ownership of the data that they themselves are experts in, we’ll all be better off.”

 From central ownership to shared collaboration

 In Ben’s first week at JetBlue, he joined a meeting with a team that is one of the primary producers of analytic insights for the airline to discuss a number of data concerns.
 “My welcome to JetBlue involved a group of senior leaders making it clear that they were frustrated with the current state of data,” Ben said.
 “It made it real to me on day one that there was a lot of work to be done.
 That was my call to action.”